eikehmueller/ma32070/lectures/Notes.md

 Since $d_0=1$ it appears that we can not store the number zero.
 To represent this number and some other special cases, several dedicated bit patterns are reserved:

 * The number zero is stored as `s000 0000 0000 0000 0000 0000 0000 0000` where $s$ is the sign bit.
 Note that there is both $+0$ ($s=1$) and $-0$ ($s=0$).
-* `NaN` ("not a number") is stored as `s111 1111 1xxx xxxx xxxx xxxx xxxx xxxx` where the sequence denotes with $x$ stands for any non-zero number and the sign $s$ is usually ignored.
+* `NaN` ("not a number") is stored as `s111 1111 1xxx xxxx xxxx xxxx xxxx xxxx` where the sequence denoted with $x$ stands for any non-zero number and the sign $s$ is usually ignored.
 The result of mathematically invalid operations (such as taking the square root of a negative number) is stored as a `NaN`
 * Infinity ($\pm\infty$) is stored as `s111 1111 1000 0000 0000 0000 0000 0000` where again $s$ denotes the sign.
 This result can arise from division by zero.

 ### Machine epsilon